List of NFL rivalries: Foundation

 Purely geographic rivalries are rare in the NFL, since crosstown rivals do not play each other nearly as often as in other leagues that have more games and place teams closest to each other into the same divisions (and therefore more opportunities to play other teams).

-For example, Major League Baseball teams face each league opponent at least six times in the regular season, and within a division as many as 19 times, while the National Hockey League scheduling policies in the 21st century ensured at least eight games (out of 82) with division rivals and ensured the two areas with multiple teams (New York and Los Angeles) had all of the teams in one area in the same division.
-In recent years, the NFL changed its scheduling formula to ensure every possible matchup happens within a four-year span, excluding pre-season games or the Super Bowl.
+For example, until the 2022 season, Major League Baseball teams face each league opponent at least six times in the regular season, and within a division as many as 19 times, while the National Hockey League scheduling policies in the 21st century ensured at least eight games (out of 82) with division rivals and ensured the two areas with multiple teams (New York and Los Angeles) had all of the teams in one area in the same division.
+In recent years, the NFL changed its scheduling formula to ensure every possible matchup happens within four years, excluding pre-season games or the Super Bowl.

 A main factor in the fact that crosstown rivals are almost always in opposing conferences is because of history: in the two current markets (New York/New Jersey and Los Angeles) that have two NFL teams, both have one team that was a member of the American Football League (the Jets in New York/New Jersey and Chargers in Los Angeles).

 As part of the AFL–NFL merger, all AFL teams had to be retained, even if it meant multiple teams in one metropolitan area: this was not a major issue, as the Raiders and San Francisco 49ers served separate parts of their metropolitan areas separated by San Francisco Bay, and the New York market, the most populous in the United States, supported two or more NFL teams through the 1930s and 1940s.
-Only in Los Angeles, which did not have two NFL teams until the Raiders moved there in 1982, has there been difficulty in supporting two NFL teams at the same time, a factor in both the Rams and Raiders leaving in 1995.
+Only in Los Angeles, which was home to the Rams until the Raiders relocated there in 1982, coincidentally; both teams endured poor ownership and financial issues contributing to their relocation in 1995.

 The newly merged league opted not to go through an extensive geographical realignment: instead, the AFL formed most of the AFC, with a few existing NFL teams joining the new AFC and the rest of the old NFL forming the basis of the NFC.
 As a result, each team ended up in an opposite conference from their crosstown rival.
 This allowed the combined league to retain both existing television partnerships of each league (NBC for the AFL/AFC, and CBS for the NFL/NFC) instead of choosing one or the other (ABC joined the mix in 1970 with Monday Night Football, thus giving all of the Big Three television networks NFL rights and effectively shutting out any further potential competitors).

 NFL policy currently requires any teams who play in the same metropolitan area to play in opposite conferences: in the event of any relocation causing two teams from the same conference to share a metropolitan area, one of the two teams must move to the other conference.